ngochoaitn/gpm-login-private-server-docker/README.md

 chmod +x click-once-ubuntu-22-04.sh
 sudo ./click-once-ubuntu-22-04.sh
 ```
-- Step 2 (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting"in the GUI.
+- Step 2 (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting" in the web GUI.

 #### Windows
 - Step 1: Install [Docker desktop](https://www.docker.com/products/docker-desktop/) (verify by running the commands `docker --version` and `docker-compose --version`)
 - Step 2: [Download](https://github.com/ngochoaitn/gpm-login-private-server-docker/archive/refs/heads/main.zip) or clone this repository
+- Step 3: Double click file `click-once-windows.bat`
-- Step 3: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting" in the GUI.
+- Step 4: (optional, recommend): If you want to save the profile on S3, log in to the private server (default port 80) and configure the "Storage setting" in the web GUI.
-- Step 4 (optional): Enable Docker to start automatically on system startup
+- Step 5 (optional): Enable Docker to start automatically on system startup
-- Step 5 (optional): Change the Docker resource path
+- Step 6 (optional): Change the Docker resource path

 #### macOS
 - Step 1: Install [Docker desktop](https://www.docker.com/products/docker-desktop/) (verify by running the commands `docker --version` and `docker-compose --version`)